London Underground ticketing: Summary of ticket types

-The following tickets are/were available from London Underground and Transport for London ticket agents for use on the Underground:
+The following tickets are/were available from London Underground, Docklands Light Railway and Transport for London ticket agents for use on the Underground and Docklands Light Railway:

 Detailed information on tickets and pricing is available from the Transport for London website.

+There are also a number of tickets, issued by National Rail and its agents, valid for travel on London Underground and DLR:

 Ticket types

 Single tickets

 The fare structure for paper single tickets was simplified in January 2006.
 Fares for single paper tickets have been set deliberately high in order to encourage users to use either Travelcards or Oyster pre-pay fares, which are substantially lower (by up to £2.50 per journey) than paper tickets.

 Return tickets are sold at twice the price of a single ticket.
 A Travelcard is often cheaper than a return ticket and will automatically be provided by ticket machines and ticket office staff if it is cheaper than the return fare.

 Travelcard

 Daily, seven-day, monthly and annual Travelcards are also available, allowing unlimited rides in two or more zones on the London Underground and most other forms of public transport in London, including most National Rail services, buses, Tramlink and Docklands Light Railway, but not the Emirates Air Line (cable car) cross-Thames service.
 Travelcards are also available for 'odd periods' of between one month and a year at some retailers.
 Most regular travellers use Travelcards, and they are usually better value for money than single tickets for anyone making multiple daily journeys or using multiple forms of public transport (train/tube, tube/bus, etc.).
 Any period travelcard is valid at any time of day, any day of the week.

 Day Travelcards are valid at any time on any day, although they are usually only sold Monday-Friday before 9:30am, while cheaper Off-Peak Travelcards are only valid for use on trains & London Underground services after 9:30am on weekdays (excluding Bank Holidays) but any time on weekends & holidays.
 Newsagents and other designated "Ticket Stop" shops can no longer sell any form of paper tickets and now only offer Oyster facilities; one day paper Bus Passes can be obtained from ticket vending machines at some Bus Stops in Central London.
 Both Peak and Off-Peak Day Travelcards are valid on all journeys started before 04:30 on the day after the date of issue.

 The number and combination of zones is restricted depending the type of travelcard.
 Travelcards for only one zone are not sold.

-† Paper travelcards can be issued for either 5-7, 5-9, or 5-9 + Watford Junction.
-Oyster travelcards for the north-west Zones 7, 8, 9, or Watford Junction (denoted as Zone 10 on Oyster cards) must include at least zones 4-6 and any other contiguous zones, i.e. 5+7, 8+9 etc. are not available for purchase.
+† Oyster travelcards for the north-west Zones 7, 8, 9, Watford Junction, Hertford East or Shenfield (denoted as Zone 10, 11 or 12 respectively on Oyster cards) must include at least zones 4-6 and any other contiguous zones, i.e. 5+7, 8+9 etc. are not available for purchase.